hpreston/mod_general_development/output/slide87.md

-# Writing Test Cases
+# Linting

-> “Testing is an infinite process of comparing the invisible to the ambiguous in order to avoid the unthinkable
-> happening to the anonymous.”— James Bach
+> At the end of the day, ship the fucking thing!
+It’s great to rewrite your code and make it cleaner and by the
+> third time it’ll actually be pretty.
+But that’s not the point—you’re not here to write code;
+> you’re here to ship products. - Jamie Zawinsky